-Explore the vibrant city of Bucharest - capital of Romania - PRIVATE TOUR in 1 day
+Explore the vibrant city of Bucharest - the capital of Romania - PRIVATE TOUR in 1 day

 * price per person

 - Transfer from / to the airport or your accommodation in Bucharest

 - Air conditioned private car or minivan, fuel cost and parking fees

 - Licensed, private English speaking guide/driver for the whole trip

 Price does not include

 - Entrance fees for the sights mentioned in the program

 - Photo & video fees

 If you visit Romania you shall probably have Bucharest on your list.
 For a tour in Bucharest we recommend you a guided one by an experienced local to find out the real history and hidden gems of the city.